 Bronze Warden is great at using the Devour buffs.
 While pursuing a Kalecgos build, using Devour on the battlecries you purchase, such as Annihalan Battlemaster, will greatly benefit your build since it takes a couple of turns before Kalecgos takes off.

-Demons have fast scaling units such as Wrath Weaver, Bigfernal, and Hexruin Marauder that become ideal targets to Devourer and put onto other units.
-I discussed the possibilities you can do with Wrath Weaver and the curves you can do with him.
-However, since you are normally behind a minion than your opponents, Hexruin Marauder is a card you want to have.
-Since eventually, you will sell it due to board space constraints.
+Demons have fast scaling units such as Wrath Weaver and Bigfernal that become ideal targets to Devourer and put onto other units.
+I discussed the possibilities you can do with Wrath Weaver or Impulsive Trickster and the curves you can do with them.
 Being able to Devour allows you not to waste the stats it gained over time.
 Of course, Annihalan Battlemaster is also an amazing card to Devour since it will give the most stats possible immediately.
+Reminder, that Impulsive Trickster is a great card to put Devour’d stats onto.